 Conversely, BTC are traded on a much smaller scale and represent only a portion of the total cryptocurrency marketplace.
 With a limited supply predetermined to be a maximum of 21 million, BTC is a miniscule market in comparison to the trillions included by the forex.

 In terms of value, BTC has proven desirable to investors.
-For the year of 2017, BTC rose to more than US$4,000 apiece, with a total market cap valued at over US$70 billion.
+For the year of 2017, BTC rose to more than US$4,000 apiece, with a total market capitalisation valued at over US$70 billion.
 Daily BTC market turnover regularly exceeds US$1 billion.
 Four years later, BTC rose to all time highs of US$69,000 in fall 2021.
 At that time some pundits and many trading cryptocurrencies predicted the price of BTC was to rally upwards of US$100,000.

 In comparison, the least traded major currency on the forex, the Swiss franc, has an average daily turnover of US$243 billion.